AzonInc/Doorman/docs/en/changelog/firmware.md

 ### ✨ Improvements
 - **Fix Update Process**
    Firmware updates are now correctly identified and retrieved for each specific firmware variant.

+- **Ring to Open Function Button Toggle**
+   You can now choose whether the `Function Button` will toggle the Ring To Open automation as some models use the button for specific purposes.

 ### 📝 Other Updates
 - **Nuki Component**